Any boat with a motor or sail operated in Colorado on any public waters must be registered with Colorado Parks and Wildlife.

 Who must register:

-- Colorado residents and non-residents are required to register their boats and must provide acceptable proof.
+- Colorado residents are required to register their boats and must provide acceptable proof.

 What constitutes acceptable proof?